peteroupc/peteroupc.github.io/randomfunc.md

       return ret
     END METHOD

-> **Note:** The Python sample code contains an optimized method for points on the surface of a circle.
+> **Note:** The Python sample code contains an optimized method for points on the edge of a circle.
 >
-> **Example:** To generate a random point on the surface of a cylinder running along the Z axis, generate random X and Y coordinates on the surface of a circle (2-dimensional hypersphere) and generate a random Z coordinate by `RNDRANGE(mn, mx)`, where `mn` and `mx` are the highest and lowest Z coordinates possible.
+> **Example:** To generate a random point on the surface of a cylinder running along the Z axis, generate random X and Y coordinates on the edge of a circle (2-dimensional hypersphere) and generate a random Z coordinate by `RNDRANGE(mn, mx)`, where `mn` and `mx` are the highest and lowest Z coordinates possible.

 <a id=Random_Points_Inside_a_Ball_or_Shell></a>
 ### Random Points Inside a Ball or Shell